-- Partnership Agreement Slovenia: The same topic is addressed in Operational Programme for European Cohesion Policy (OP ECP) by SO 5.1.
+- PA Slovenia: The same topic is addressed in OP ECP by SO 5.1.
 "Decrease flood risk in areas of significant flood risk".
-However, the 13 pre-defined priority target areas that will benefit from mainstream ESI funds do not overlap with the border river basins proposed by this CP. - Partnership Agreement Croatia: Specific coordination needs may arise from objective 5b1 "Increasing capacities and equipping for risk management at the national and regional level".
+However, the 13 pre-defined priority target areas that will benefit from mainstream ESI funds do not overlap with the border river basins proposed by this CP. - PA Croatia: Specific coordination needs may arise from objective 5b1 "Increasing capacities and equipping for risk management at the national and regional level".
 Some prevention and preparedness action as well as investment in flood protection are foreseen.
-Target flood risk territories for ESI funds investment in Croatia will be defined in the Risk Assessment study due in 2015. - Specific coordination needs: While CP targets only selected border river basins and addresses common flood risk management issues, mainstream ESI funds will be directed to "areas at highest flood risk" within a particular country.
-As these areas are not yet defined for Croatia, coordination mechanisms need to be established so as to avoid overlap of target areas and assure compliance of proposed CP measures with national policies.
-To ensure proper coordination, line ministries responsible for flood risk prevention in both MS shall be consulted.
+Target flood risk territories for ESI funds investment in Croatia will be defined in the Risk Assessment study due in 2015. - Specific coordination needs: While CP SI-HR targets only selected "border river basins" and addresses common flood risk management issues, mainstream ESI funds will be directed to "areas at highest flood risk" within a particular country.
+As these areas are not yet defined for Croatia, coordination mechanisms need to be established so as to avoid overlap of target areas and assure compliance of proposed CP measures with national policies and implementation systems.
+To ensure proper coordination, line ministries responsible for flood risk prevention in both countries shall be consulted.